pyTigerGraph/pyTigerGraph/README.md

 For more details on establishing a connection, read the [Getting Started](https://pytigergraph.github.io/pyTigerGraph/GettingStarted/) page.

+## Development
+Fork or clone this repo.
+Check out a new branch.

+Set up the dev environment:
+* For core functions
+* For the GDS subpackage, install the `gds_dev_env.yml` environment in the "conda" folder.
+If you don't have `conda`, install [miniforge](https://github.com/conda-forge/miniforge) first.
+(Don't use [miniconda](https://docs.conda.io/en/latest/miniconda.html) as  Anaconda repo has a restrictive license now.)

+Work on your branch.
+Once your work is done, send a pull request.
+Unit tests are required for the review.

 ## Example Projects

 - [Connecting to TigerGraph Database with pyTigerGraph](https://colab.research.google.com/drive/1sYv3Jvc6KYsqC4D-Rxkvjh4iPnrp4rg7)